 Philip D. Raso Scholarship

 A permanent scholarship established in 2016, dedicated to the memory of Philip D. Raso by the Ann G. & James B. Ritchie Foundation.
-This scholarship is awarded to masters and doctoral graduate nurses for proven nursing excellence in leadership and management, in honor of Philip Raso’s sister, Rosanne Raso, MS. RN, NEA-BC, FAAN, an NEF Board Member, and Vice President and Chief Nursing Officer New York-Presbyterian Weill Cornell.
+This scholarship is awarded to masters and doctoral graduate nurses for nursing excellence in leadership and management, in honor of Philip Raso’s sister, Rosanne Raso, DNP, RN, NEA-BC, FAAN, FAONL, an NEF Board Member, Editor-in-Chief of Nursing Management journal, and former Chief Nursing Officer of New York-Presbyterian/Weill Cornell Medical Center.

 Rita Reis Wieczorek Scholarship for Maternal-Infant and Pediatric Nursing